bndxn/versioned_dir/README.md

 # Hello World

-This is a text file that we are going to add to Git.
+This file is for describing the wonderful GitHub repository!

 We will use Git to record all of the versions of this file, letting us move back and forth through time.